Bacon Wrapped Filet Mignon

 • Wrap each filet mignon steak with one or two slices of bacon.
 Start at one end of the steak and wrap the bacon tightly around, slightly overlapping the slices.
 If needed, add a toothpick to hold the bacon in place.

-• Add the remaining olive oil to a non-stick skillet and place over medium-high heat.
+• Add the remaining olive oil to a skillet and place over medium-high heat.
 When hot, add the bacon-wrapped filet mignon steaks to the pan.
 Add butter and fresh thyme.
 Sear them for about 2 minutes on each side or until the bacon starts to crisp up and brown.

 Notes